GirlWithoutAFairy/YARGArchipelago-GH-and-RB-forks/README.md

 # Setup
 1. Download the YARC Launcher from https://yarg.in/
-2. Inside the YARC Launcher download
+2. Inside the YARC Launcher download "YARG Nightly" and the "YARG Official Setlist"
 3. Download the YARGAPClient from https://github.com/energymaster22/YARGAPClient/releases/latest
 4. Download Archipelago from https://github.com/ArchipelagoMW/Archipelago/releases/latest
 5. Set up Archipelago